 At JB Mortgage Capital, Inc. you will work with one person from loan application to closing.
 You will always know who to call or email and this allows for a much smoother refinance process.
 Since we don’t have “loan processors” this also keeps our costs down.

-At JB Mortgage Capital, Inc. we offer low-rate mortgages to homeowners in the state of California.
-And we’re a top-rated mortgage company with the California Better Business Bureau (A+ rating and we are accredited).
+We’re a top-rated mortgage company with the California Better Business Bureau (A+ rating and we are accredited).

 We also have a “AAA” rating with the California Business Consumer Alliance (BCA) and five-star ratings on Zillow, Yelp, and Google.
-We employ the latest technology to ensure we keep our costs low and the process quick.